SandeshHubGit/validation_of_password/README.md

 1. Checks if the password is at least 8 characters long
 2. Ensures the presence of:
-    i.
-At least one uppercase letter
+    1. At least one uppercase letter
-    ii.
-At least one lowercase letter
+    2. At least one lowercase letter
-    iii.
-At least one numeric digit
+    3. At least one numeric digit
-    iv.
-At least one special character
+    4. At least one special character
 3. Provides feedback on missing criteria

 ## Prerequisites